-2 Exchange Rates
+2. Exchange Rates

-- 2.1 To calculate the HIPC test for a new patented drug product, the exchange rates used are the simple average of the thirty-six monthly average noon spot exchange rates for each country (taken to eight decimal places) as published by the Bank of Canada for the thirty-six months ending four months before the date of the first sale of the drug product. - e.g., If the new patented drug product under review was first sold in October 2009, the exchange rates used are for the months of June 2006 through May 2009. - 2.2 To calculate the HIPC test for an existing patented drug product, the exchange rates used are the simple average of the thirty-six monthly average noon spot exchange rates for each country (taken to eight decimal places), as published by the Bank of Canada for the thirty-six months ending with the last month of the pricing period under review. - e.g., The pricing period under review is July to December 2009.
-The exchange rates used are for the months of January 2006 through December 2009. - 2.3 Exchange rates are published on the PMPRB Web site on a monthly basis, under Frequently Requested Items.
+- 2.1 To calculate the HIPC test for a new patented drug product, the exchange rates used are the simple average of the thirty-six monthly average noon spot exchange rates for each country (taken to eight decimal places) as published by the Bank of Canada for the thirty-six months ending four months before the date of the first sale of the drug product.
+For example, if the new patented drug product under review was first sold in October 2009, the exchange rates used are for the months of June 2006 through May 2009. - 2.2 To calculate the HIPC test for an existing patented drug product, the exchange rates used are the simple average of the thirty-six monthly average noon spot exchange rates for each country (taken to eight decimal places), as published by the Bank of Canada for the thirty-six months ending with the last month of the pricing period under review.
+For example, if the pricing period under review is July to December 2009, the exchange rates used are for the months of January 2006 through December 2009. - 2.3 Exchange rates14 are published on the PMPRB website on a monthly basis.

-3 Existing Drug Products with Unusual Circumstances
+3. Existing Drug Products with Unusual Circumstances